SEPIA-Framework/sepia-open-hardware/proto-voice-HAT/README.md

 # Proto Voice HAT

-A custom, DIY voice HAT prototype for Raspberry Pi built mostly using Adafruit and SparkFun breakout boards and components.
+A custom, DIY voice HAT prototype for Raspberry Pi, built with commonly available parts like Adafruit and SparkFun breakout boards etc..
+V1 has a single microphone, a 3W amp for audio output and a RGB LED to indicate different states.

 # Resources